Probing defect densities at the edges and inside Josephson junctions of superconducting qubits: Discussion

 We further observe that AlO$_x$ tunnel barriers, which were thermally created A in-situ after deposition of the bottom junction electrode, and B after application of Argon-milling to the bottom electrode, show the same density of detectable defects.
 This indicates that relevant defects are formed due to structural disorder rather than contamination from the Argon plasma, like implanted Argon ions and re-deposited mask and substrate residuals.
 This confirms that shadow~\cite{Niemeyer1976,Dolan1977,ManhattanJJ,lecocq2011} and cross junctions~\cite{Steffen2005,Wu2017} are equally suitable for high-coherence qubits~\cite{Schoelkopf2011,Wu2017}.\\

-As a note, we observe that the density of non-junction defects scales only with the open edge length of the stray junction (see supplementary material \textbf{B}), which indicates that the interface of aluminum to the sapphire substrate does not notably contribute to the amount of \textit{detectable} defects, which is in agreement with our previous studies~\cite{Bilmes19,Bilmes20}, and leaves room for speculations.
+As a note, we observe that the density of \red{surface-defects} scales only with the open edge length of the \red{large-area} junction\red{.
+This} indicates that the interface of aluminum to the sapphire substrate does not notably contribute to the amount of detectable defects, which is in agreement with our previous studies~\cite{Bilmes19,Bilmes20}, and leaves room for speculations.
 For example, defects at the substrate-metal interface might be screened by the superconducting condensate~\cite{Bilmes17}, while at the metal-air interface defects are separated from the metal by the native Al oxide.\\